-Adults sometimes write video games off as child’s play, but that’s because they don’t realize the many benefits the occasional turn with the controller can have for gamers of all ages.
+Adults sometimes write them off as child’s play, but that’s because they don’t realize the many benefits video games can have for gamers of all ages.
 Yes, games are fun (and that’s reason enough for us), but there are plenty of scientific justifications for playing too.
 For example?

 Video games can improve manual dexterity.